SoftEng2-Group-16/thesis-management-project/retrospectives/Retrospective2.md

 - Total points committed vs. done - `7` vs `7`
 - Nr of hours planned vs. spent (as a team) - `94h50m` vs `99h50m`

-**Remember**a story is done ONLY if it fits the Definition of Done:
+**Remember**: a story is done ONLY if it fits the Definition of Done:

 - Unit Tests passing
 - Code review completed